 For the second method, the host reads the "Hardware Pending Interrupt Register (0x0006)".
-While bits 15-3 in this register identify hardware interrupt conditions, the three low-order register bits indicate zero vs. non-zero status for the RT and MT Pending Interrupt Registers.
+While bits 15-3 in this register identify hardware interrupt conditions, the three low-order register bits indicate zero vs. non-zero status for the BC and RT Pending Interrupt Registers.
 If any of these bits is logic 1, the corresponding Pending Interrupt Register has one or more interrupt flags set.
 Any combination of these three bits may be set, or all three bits may be zero, if only hardware interrupt(s) occurred.
 When the host reads any of the four Pending Interrupt registers, the read access self-resets the register to 0x0000.
 Thus, the host should retain the read value from the "Hardware Pending Interrupt Register (0x0006)" when 1 or more bits are non-zero in the bit 2-0 range.
-These bits indicate zero vs. non-zero status for the RT and MT Pending Interrupt Registers:
+These bits indicate zero vs. non-zero status for the BC and RT Pending Interrupt Registers:

-- When bits 2-0 in the "Hardware Pending Interrupt Register (0x0006)" read 000, there are no new interrupts in the RT and MT Pending Interrupt Registers. - When MTIP (SMT Interrupt Pending) bit 1 is set in the "Hardware Pending Interrupt Register (0x0006)", the "SMT Bus Monitor Pending Interrupt Register (0x0008)" contains a nonzero value.
-The host can read this register to identify the specific bus monitor interrupt event(s). - When RTIP (RT Interrupt Pending) bit 2 is set in the "Hardware Pending Interrupt Register (0x0006)", the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" contains a nonzero value.
-The host can read the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" to identify specific RT interrupt event(s).
+- When bits 2-0 in the "Hardware Pending Interrupt Register (0x0006)" read 000, there are no new interrupts in the BC and RT Pending Interrupt Registers. - When BCIP (BC Interrupt Pending) bit 0 is set in the "Hardware Pending Interrupt Register (0x0006)", the "Bus Controller (BC) Pending Interrupt Register (0x0007)" contains a nonzero value.
+The host can read the "Bus Controller (BC) Pending Interrupt Register (0x0007)" Register to identify the specific bus controller interrupt event(s). - When RTIP (RT Interrupt Pending) bit 2 is set in the "Hardware Pending Interrupt Register (0x0006)", the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" contains a nonzero value.
+The host can read the "Remote Terminal (RT) Pending Interrupt Register (0x0009)" to identify specific RT interrupt event(s). - Bit 1 in the "Hardware Pending Interrupt Register (0x0006)" is not used.

-When polling the Pending Interrupt registers to identify low priority interrupts that do not assert the $\overline{IRQ}$ output, the same decoding method can be applied.
+When polling the Pending Interrupt registers to identify low priority interrupts that do not assert the \overline{IRQ} output, the same decoding method can be applied.
 A single read of the "Hardware Pending Interrupt Register (0x0006)" reveals zero vs. non-zero status of all Pending Interrupt registers.